Sabrina Nogueira, brilliant Brazilian lady that has been working as a Superyacht Stewardess for over five years.

 Is there any other advise you would give them and wish somebody had told you in your beginnings as a Yacht Stewardess?

-Like yourself, I also met my partner while working together on the same yacht and I know well that working and living together 24h/7 can be difficult sometimes.
+Like yourself, I also met my partner while working together on the same yacht and I know that working and living together 24/7 can sometimes be difficult.

 How do you find time for yourself?
 Do you guys have any kind of ritual like “Monday evenings off from you” or something like that?

 Oh so hard!
 Somehow we are managing.
 Dean is a very active person, me in the other hand, love reading my book, meditation, yoga… so every so often he wants to use all the adrenaline in his body, while I need a bit of quiet time.
 It works well, we don’t have a ritual, but we seem to have synced haha.